 - Check Tire Pressure Regularly — Remember that as the temperature drops, tire pressure decreases.
 Be sure to check your tire pressure at least once per month when your tires are cold, preferably after the vehicle has been out all night.

 - Replace Worn-Out Tires Immediately — Worn-out tires provide poor traction and should not be used on snow-covered roads or during severe weather.

 Do your part to protect the environment.
 Rubber is a finite resource.
 Recycle your tires through Alberta’s Tire Recycling Program.

 Bow Valley Insurance: Commercial, Group and Personal Car Insurance

 Bow Valley Insurance brokers are always striving to help you save money, as well as constantly looking for ways to help you and your business and family stay safe.
 Good tires are important, but for completely unavoidable incidences, we recommend keeping a safety kit inside your vehicle at all times

-For more than 35 years Bow Valley has provided the best commercial, group, and personal auto insurance in Calgary and Alberta at excellent rates.
+For more than 35 years Bow Valley has provided the best commercial, group, and personal auto insurance at excellent rates.
 Request an insurance quote today and receive a free rate comparison to see how much you can save.